Clay Felker

-Clay Schuette Felker (October 2, 1925 – July 1, 2008) was an American magazine editor and journalist who co-founded New York magazine in 1968.
+Clay Schuette Felker (October 2, 1925 – July 1, 2008) was an American magazine editor and journalist who co-founded New York magazine in 1968 and California magazine (first known as New West) in 1976.
 He was known for bringing numerous journalists into the profession.
 The New York Times wrote in 1995, "Few journalists have left a more enduring imprint on late 20th-century journalism—an imprint that was unabashedly mimicked even as it was being mocked—than Clay Felker."

-Birth and education
+Early life

 He was born in 1925 in Webster Groves, Missouri, son of Carl Felker, an editor of The Sporting News, and his wife, the former Cora Tyree, the former women's editor of the St. Louis Post-Dispatch.
 Both of Clay's parents, along with a grandfather and a grandmother, graduated from the University of Missouri School of Journalism.
 He had one sibling, Charlotte.
 Felker's grandfather, Henry Clay Felker, of German aristocratic origins, fled Germany after the 1848 Conservative takeover.
 The family surname was originally von Fredrikstein.

 Felker attended Duke University, where he first became interested in journalism and edited the student newspaper, The Duke Chronicle.
 He left school in 1943 to join the Navy, but returned to the school to graduate in 1951.

 In 1983, he founded the editorial board for the alumni publication Duke Magazine.
 Duke awarded Felker an honorary degree in 1998, as well as the Futrell Award for Excellence in Communications and Journalism.
 Duke Magazine created the staff position of Clay Felker Fellow for "an aspiring journalist with unusual promise."